 - a) Library Bag These are used for readers.
-They are approximately 50cm square and are preferably a drawstring variety. - b) Library Day All students are encouraged to borrow library books on Fridays. - c) Daily Fitness We attempt to have fitness activities for a short period each Tuesday and Wednesday.
-Sports uniform is to be worn on Thursdays. - d) Erasing Liquid paper is not permitted at the school.
-Rubbers are ample. - e) Labelling Labelling of all personal items, including clothing, is requested.
+They are approximately 50cm square and are preferably a drawstring variety. - b) Library Day All students are encouraged to borrow library books on Fridays. - c) Erasing Liquid paper is not permitted at the school.
+Rubbers are ample. - d) Labelling Labelling of all personal items, including clothing, is requested.